gfranks/ExpandableView/README.md

  * `contentLayout` Layout resource you wish to use as your content view
  * `footerLayout` Layout resource you wish to use as your footer view (Optional)
  * `disableExpandCollapseOnClick` Boolean disabling collapse/expandsion when any view is clicked (should you wish to handle this on your own)
- * `addGradientOverlayWhenCollapsed` Boolean determining if you would like to add a gradient overlay over your content when collapsed (Be sure to specify a collapsedContentHeight greater than 0 or this will not be applied)
+ * `addOverlayWhenCollapsed` Boolean determining if you would like to add a gradient overlay over your content when collapsed (Be sure to specify a collapsedContentHeight greater than 0 or this will not be applied)
- * `gradientOverlayColor` Color of the gradient overlay used to overlay the content view when collapsed (Gradient goes from Color.TRANSPARENT to this color, defaults to Color.WHITE)
+ * `gradientOverlayColor` Color of the gradient overlay used to overlay the content view when collapsed (Gradient goes from `Color.TRANSPARENT` to this color, defaults to `Color.WHITE`)
+ * `customContentOverlay` View to be used as a custom content overlay.
+This will override the gradient overlay if a gradient overlay color is set and no alpha change will be applied to this.
+You can handle the alpha change if you'd like in the `onHeightOffsetChanged(...)` callback.
+(Be sure to specify a collapsedContentHeight greater than 0 or this will not be applied)
  * `collapsedContentHeight` Dimension used as the collapsed content height (Defaults to 0)

 Callback Methods: